Kay13051976/Thailand-guiding-light-second/README.md

  - Ads : advertising platform allows business to create and target ads to specific demographics, interests, and behaviors.
  - Friend request : to add a friend(connector) to the user account, and the user can follow, chat, and block.
 - Reply comment: to reply to all the comments on the user post.
+- Sort bugs by converting Django HTML to HTML and validating the code in the validator.w3

 ## Technologies used